-You should always use a pair of binoculars and not a rifle scope to identify people, animals or objects, remember that you must never aim a weapon at anyone else.
+You should always use a pair of binoculars and not a rifle scope to identify people, animals or objects.
+Remember, you must never aim a weapon at anyone.

 Picture 4.2 Always use binoculars to identify people, animals or objects